garretchristensen/RaceLottery/README.md

 The code for it is all in this repository that you're looking at.

 * Lottery.Rmd implements the lottery
-* fakedata.csv is data for testing, and will be replaced with the real data as soon as it becomes available
+* fakedata.csv, fakedata_lotsofwomen.csv, and fakedata_notenoughwomen.csv are data for testing, and will be replaced with the real data as soon as it becomes available

 Questions, comments, pull requests welcome.